-The biology/health sciences track and chemistry/health sciences track curriculums include this course work along with other course requirements for the respective major.
+The biology-health professions concentration curricula include Pre-Medicine coursework along with other course requirements for the respective major.

-Pre‑medicine is a curricular focus for students who plan to enter a medical school program.
+The BS in Biology/Health Professions Pre‑medicine concentration has a curricular focus for students who plan to enter a medical school program.
 Most pre‑med students are science majors (most often biology or chemistry); however, a pre‑med student can major in virtually any discipline.
-As a pre-med student, you will be assigned a special advisor who will keep you informed of prerequisite courses required by medical schools, Medical College Admissions Test (MCAT) preparation, medical school application procedures, and current trends in medical school admissions.
-We encourage pre‑med students to participate in internship experiences, attend open houses at medical schools and attend on‑campus presentations by visiting physicians and medical school personnel.
+Pre-med students are assigned a special advisor who keeps them informed of prerequisite courses required by medical schools, Medical College Admissions Test (MCAT) preparation, medical school application procedures, and current trends in medical school admissions.

 Shippensburg University has been affiliated with Philadelphia College of Osteopathic Medicine (PCOM) since 1989.
-Most of our students pursue medical school after completing a four‑year undergraduate degree.
+Most of our students pursue medical school after completing a 4‑year undergraduate degree.
 Several have entered PCOM as “3+4” students.
 Under this agreement, qualified students can apply to PCOM early in their junior year at Shippensburg.
 If they are accepted, they enter PCOM after completing their junior year, and credits will be transferred back from PCOM to Shippensburg after these students complete their first year of medical school.
-Shippensburg then awards the B.S. in biology or chemistry to the student.
+Shippensburg then awards the Bachelor of Science in biology or chemistry to the student.

 We are also a participating university associated with The Pennsylvania State University College of Medicine’s Primary Care Scholars Program.